 Why don’t funeral plan providers include third-party cremation or burial fees as standard?

-In an effort to make funeral plans more affordable, funeral providers offer three types of plans that will pay all, some, or none of the third-party fees.
+To make funeral plans affordable, funeral providers offer three types of plans that will pay all, some, or none of the third-party fees.
 Otherwise known as "Guaranteed", "Contribution" and "No contribution" funeral plans.